emmanueldceu-byte/emmanueldceu-byte/README.md

 In cybersecurity, I am developing skills in ethical hacking, network security, and threat analysis, driven by the goal of protecting systems and data.
 At the same time, I am exploring cloud computing to build scalable and secure infrastructure, combining my interests to grow into a well-rounded professional capable of both building and defending modern systems.

 I love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
+From vulnerability management to Identity and Access Management to threat detection and all in all, Cloud Security Operations.
+These projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check these projects out and see the work I’ve put into enhancing security operations and processes!

 ## ⚠️ Vulnerability Management Projects